Mixed-State Phase Transitions in Measurement-Dressed Imaginary-Time Evolution: 2D model with continuous symmetry

-To interpret these results, note that any nonzero measurement rate $p$ explicitly breaks the $SU(2)$ symmetry, favoring the $z$-axis.
+To further interpret these results, note that any nonzero measurement rate $p$ explicitly breaks the (weak) $SU(2)$ symmetry to a residual (weak) $U(1)\rtimes \mathbb{Z}_2$ symmetry, favoring the $z$-axis.

 Although increasing $g$ in the Hamiltonian introduces both diagonal and off-diagonal terms, only the diagonal components are compatible with the projective measurements along the $z$-axis, which correspond to the AFM Ising interactions.
+In Appendix.~\ref{appx:nooff}, we also present the results demonstrating the absence of off-diagonal long-range order in this model.

+To understand this kind of phase transitions, one can similarly construct an effective two-copy Hamiltonian in the continuous-parameter limit $\tau \to 0$, $p \to 0$, with $\tau \sim p$, as that in Sec.~\ref{sec:theoretical}.
+In this limit, the resulting effective model corresponds to a bilayer geometry consisting of two CDHM layers coupled by interlayer Ising interactions.
+When each individual layer is in the dimerized disordered phase ($g>g_{c,\text{GS}}$), tuning the measurement rate $p$ (equivalently, the interlayer coupling strength) can drive Ising phase transitions associated with the 3D classical Ising universality class.

-When $g> g_{c,\mathrm{GS}}$, and the imaginary-time steps are short ($\tau g\ll 1$), a high measurement rate $p$ suppresses the off-diagonal coherence generated by the ITE operator, leading to dynamics dominated by the diagonal AFM Ising terms.
+Away from the continuous limits, when $g> g_{c,\mathrm{GS}}$, and the imaginary-time length is short ($\tau g \lesssim p$), a high measurement rate $p$ suppresses the off-diagonal coherence generated by the ITE operator, leading to dynamics dominated by the diagonal AFM Ising terms.
 This drives the system into an ordered phase with nonzero staggered magnetization along the $z$-axis.
-In contrast, if $\tau g \gg 1$, the off-diagonal coherence builds up rapidly, and the final stationary state remains disordered even at $p=1$.
-Therefore, for projective measurements along the $z$-axis, the MDITE with the 2D CDHM effectively generalizes the physics of the 1D TFIM to two dimensions.
+In contrast, if $\tau g \gtrsim p$, the off-diagonal coherence builds up rapidly, and the final steady state remains disordered even at $p=1$.

+Therefore, for projective measurements along the $z$-axis, the MDITE with the 2D CDHM generalizes the physics of the 1D TFIM discussed in Secs.~\ref{sec:result:tfim} and \ref{sec:theoretical} to 2D.
+The associated phase transitions also appear to lie beyond conventional universality classes.

-Since the CDHM can also be simulated using cluster updates within QMC, the emergence of long-range correlations induced by measurements can naturally be understood qualitatively through the cluster formation mechanism, as discussed in Appendix.~\ref{appx:qmc3}.
-We emphasize that it would be interesting to explore other types of decoherence channels that preserve the $U(1)$ or $SU(2)$ symmetry, which we leave for future work.
-In such cases, more advanced update algorithms beyond conventional cluster methods for QMC stimulations would be necessary, potentially revealing qualitatively different types of phase transitions.
-Physically, the enhancement of long-range order induced by measurement can be interpreted as a suppression of quantum fluctuations—i.e., the off-diagonal elements of the density matrix—caused by the diagonal measurement employed in our setup.
+Since the CDHM can also be simulated using cluster updates within QMC, the emergence of long-range orders induced by measurements can also be understood through the cluster formation in Appendix.~\ref{appx:qmc3}.
+We emphasize that it would be interesting to explore other types of decoherence channels that preserve other symmetries, such as the $SU(2)$ symmetry, which we leave for future work.
+In such cases, more advanced update algorithms beyond conventional cluster methods for QMC simulations would be necessary, potentially revealing qualitatively different types of phase transitions.